 - Wifi Performance issues in Halls of Residence

 - Wired Connectivity

 Wireless Network Access

-To access the internet you simply connect your wireless device to the "UOW Students" wireless network on the Hamilton campus, or "Eduroam" wireless network on the Tauranga campus, or to the "UOW Halls" wireless network in the Halls.
-To log in to the wireless networks you need to enter your full firstname.lastname@example.org into the username field to login.
-If you do not include the @waikato.ac.nz the wireless will fail to authenticate and you will not be logged in.
+To access the internet you simply connect your wireless device to the "UOW Students" wireless network on the Hamilton campus, or "eduroam" wireless network on the Tauranga campus, or to the "UOW Halls" wireless network in the Halls.
+To log in to the wireless networks you need to enter your student username and password however if that doesn't work for some reason use email@example.com (full student email address) in the username field and your student password.

 Step by Step Instructions:

 Setup / Installation Files